atharva-p/guides/Computer Networks.md

 1. rarp request is broadcast on the local network
 2. another device on the network with knowledge of all the IP addresses will response with a rarp reply.
 3. requesting machine must run rarp client, responding will run rarp server.

+rarp packet is also encapsulated to a data link layer frame.